mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 ```

 Kotlin will automatically pick the proper receiver:
-* In the `init{}` block of the `MyView` the receiver would be the
+* In the `init{}` block of the `MyView` class, the receiver will be the
 `MyView` class itself (which extends `VerticalLayout`).
 Calling `formLayout()` in the `init{}` block will therefore
 cause `FormLayout` to be added into `MyView`
-* Exactly the same situation occurs within the function defined on `MyView`
+* The same situation happens within all functions defined on `MyView`
-* However, when the `textField()` function is called from `formLayout()`'s block, the nearest receiver is
+* However, we wish to call the `textField()` function from `formLayout()`'s block in such a
-the `FormLayout` itself, which takes precedence over `MyView`.
-Hence, the `TextField` will be nested inside of the
-`FormLayout` as opposed of nesting inside of the `MyView`.
-Yet, we haven't defined such a block in the `formLayout()` yet!
-Let's fix that.

-## The Second Task: Make Sure All Children Are Inserted Into Us
+  way that would insert the `TextField` into the `FormLayout` instead of into the `MyView`.
+In order to do that,
+  we need the `formLayout()` function to run a specially designed closure.

+## 2. Designing the DSL closure

-To implement the second task, we need the `formLayout()` function to be able to run a block.
-We need to declare the block
+The `formLayout()` function clearly needs to be able to run a closure.
+Moreover, we need to declare the closure
-in a special way so that any DSL functions invoked from the block will add components into this `FormLayout`.
-Hence, we need
+in a special way so that any DSL functions invoked from the closure will add components into this `FormLayout`.
+The DSL functions insert components into whatever is referenced by `this`; therefore
-to make the block run with a *receiver* being the `FormLayout` itself.
+we need a way to set the `this` reference in the closure to be the `FormLayout` itself.
 That would make Kotlin to run all nested DSL functions such as
 `textField()` in the context of that receiver (`FormLayout` in this example).

-Since we have defined the `textField()` function to insert
-the newly created `TextField` into the receiver, it will be inserted into the `FormLayout`.
+That's precisely what *closures with receivers* do.

 We will therefore modify the `formLayout()` function accordingly:
 ```kotlin